 NIO Buffer performance

 compares the time taken to put an int array into a buffer.
 Comparisons are made

 These tests show that:

-Written by Neil Coffey.
-Copyright © Javamex UK 2012.
+Editorial page content written by Neil Coffey.
+Copyright © Javamex UK 2021.
 All rights reserved.